 If you are a new graduate you will have the opportunity to get a new unemployment benefit rate calculated 6 months after the day you got your right to unemployment benefits, if you have received salary for at least 3 months.

 Get unemployment benefits from your first day as unemployed

 You can normally get unemployment benefits from your first day of unemployment.
 However, your employer often has to pay your unemployment benefits for the first days - the so-called G-days.
 After this, Akademikernes A-kasse will pay your unemployment benefits.

 If you are under a notice period, during which you can claim salary from your employer, you become unemployed after the notice period expires.
 This is also the case if you are not working during the notice period.

 Quarantine before unemployment benefits

-A quarantine is effective only in weeks when you would have been entitled to unemployment benefits.
-Therefore, it is important that you make yourself available for work with the job centre.
+The quarantine is effective during the weeks where you would have earned the right to unemployment benefits.
+Therefore, it is important that you make yourself available for work with the job center.